mrarejimmyz/Chronos-Vanguard/zk/README.md

 # ZK-STARK System Integration

-This directory contains the integration of an authentic ZK-STARK (Zero-Knowledge Scalable Transparent ARgument of Knowledge) proof system into Chronos Vanguard.
+This directory contains the integration of an authentic ZK-STARK (Zero-Knowledge Scalable Transparent ARgument of Knowledge) proof system into ZkVanguard.

 ## Overview